Tyre Coast Nature Reserve

 Travel Tips

-• Bring sunscreen and a hat to protect yourself from the sun’s rays.
+• Bring sunscreen and a hat to protect against the sun.

-• Don’t forget your snorkeling gear if you plan to explore the vibrant underwater world.
+• If snorkeling, pack your gear to explore the underwater world.

-• Wear comfortable shoes for hiking and exploring the reserve’s trails.
+• Wear comfortable shoes for hiking and exploring trails.

-• Respect the natural environment by disposing of trash properly and avoiding any damage to the flora and fauna.
+• Help preserve the environment by disposing of trash properly and respecting wildlife.

 Posted by